Photon Reconstruction in the Belle II Calorimeter Using Graph Neural Networks: The Belle II Electromagnetic Calorimeter

 \section{The Belle~II Electromagnetic Calorimeter}

 The \belletwo detector consists of several subdetectors arranged around the beam pipe in a cylindrical structure that is described in detail in Ref.~\cite{Kou:2018nap, Belle-II:2010dht}.
 We define the $z$-axis of the laboratory frame as the central axis of the solenoid.
 The positive direction is pointing in the direction of the electron beam.
+The $x$ axis is horizontal and points away from the accelerator center, while the $y$ axis is vertical and points upwards.
 The longitudinal direction, the transverse plane with azimuthal angle $\phi$, and the polar angle $\theta$ are defined with respect to the detector’s solenoidal axis.